lavi324/agent/README.md

 ## Introduction
 Bad-Practice Agent is a local DevOps *watchdog* that uses a powerful LLM (Large Language Model) to scan your source code for bad practices and potential issues.
 Running in your own environment via a CLI tool, it catches anti-patterns, bugs, and security vulnerabilities that traditional linters might miss.
 When triggered, it automatically reviews the codebase and emails you detailed reports of its findings – providing a full project audit on first run, and focused alerts for individual files on subsequent changes.
-A companion web dashboard is also included for visualizing issues and tracking code health over time.

 ## Motivation
 Modern codebases can suffer from subtle issues that slip through manual code review or basic static analysis. **BadPractice Agent** was created to address this gap by leveraging AI for continuous code quality assurance: